Core/General Education Requirements

 Students transferring in a math course equivalent to a Daemen math course which meets the institutional requirement of Quantitative Literacy, can also "check off" the Quantitative Literacy requirement.

-Freshmen and transfer students with advanced standing due to transfer credit, AP credit, etc., usually have to do all or some part of the core requirements:
+First year and transfer students with advanced standing due to transfer credit, AP credit, etc., usually have to do all or some part of the core requirements:

 Transfer: If you attended another institution after high school but did not complete a degree there, you are considered a non-credential transfer student.
 As such, only courses with a grade of C or better are eligible for transfer credit.
 Transfer students are not required to complete Learning Communities, and depending upon where on your program your transfer credit has been applied, you may also have some or all of the competencies, Writing Intensive credits, Service Learning, and Quantitative Literacy requirements waived.
 Research and Presentation courses, considered capstone program courses, cannot be waived.